TrollskogenMC/commando/README.md

 **The tab completion results will only show commands that the player has permission to execute, provided you have specified a permission for the command with `.requiresPermission()`**

 #### Handle non existing sub commands
-Carbon gives you the possibility to act on typing non existing sub commands.
+Commando gives you the possibility to act on typing non existing sub commands.

 Suppose your plugin has created this command.
 ```java